 Ivo Leito is also a passionate analytical chemistry educator.
 He is the coordinator of international study programmes related to measurements and analytical chemistry, Applied Measurement Science (https://ams.ut.ee/) and Erasmus Mundus joint programme Excellence in Analytical Chemistry (https://www.analyticalchemistry.eu/), as well as on-line courses on measurement uncertainty in chemistry (https://sisu.ut.ee/measurement/uncertainty) and LC-MS method validation (https://sisu.ut.ee/lcms_method_validation/).

 Dr. Sven Henning

-Fraunhofer Institute for Mechanics of Materials IWM, Halle (Saale), Germany
+Fraunhofer Institute for Microstructure of Materials and Systems IMWS, Halle (Saale), Germany

 Sven Henning is senior scientist at the Fraunhofer Institute for Microstructure of Materials and Systems (IMWS) in Halle (Saale), Germany, and lecturer in Polymer Materials Science at the Technical University Ilmenau, Germany.
 He studied physics at the Martin Luther University Halle-Wittenberg and received his PhD in Physics in 2006.
 The focus of his scientific work is on electron microscopy of polymers and biomaterials and on the development and application of techniques to study micro- and nanostructures and micromechanical mechanisms of deformation and fracture of advanced materials.
 He is author of about 60 papers, 7 contributions to books, and 3 patents.
 In 2011, he was awarded with the International Materials Science Prize of the Polychar World Forum on Advanced Materials.